Lindsay Taylor: China (2010-2014)

 Taylor played for the Qujing Yunnan Chinese Basketball Association for the next three years with two brief stints with the Nantes-Rezé in the Ligue Féminine de Basketball in 2011 and training camp with the Seattle Storm in 2012.
 She played three seasons with the Qujing Yunnan over the 2010–11, 2011–12 and 2013–14 seasons.

 Taylor lived together with her teammates in a hotel.
 Certain restrictions were placed on the players and they weren't allowed to use the Internet or leave the facility to run errands.
 Taylor was able to venture out and run errands with the permission of her interpreter.
 In the 2010–11 season Taylor averaged 23.5 points, 9.5 rebounds and a league-leading 2.4 blocks per game.
 The language barrier also limited opportunities to get instructions.
 She received the All-Chinese WCBA 1st Team award in 2011.

-In the 2013–14 season she played in 22 games with very impressive stats: 18.7 ppg, 10.1 rpg and 2.1 bpg.
-It was a very successful year in her career as she was selected to Asia-Basket.com All-Chinese WCBA Honorable Mention.
+In the 2013-14 season, she appeared in 22 games, averaging 18.7 points per game, 10.1 rebounds per game and 2.1 blocks per game.
+The season was considered a strong performance in her career and she was named to the Asia-Basket.com All-Chinese WCBA Honourable Mention.